mapbox/dynamodb-migrator/readme.md

   dyno.deleteItem({ id: record.id }, function(err) {
     if (err) {
-      // Errors are captured in a different file than info logs logger.error('%s failed to delete', record.id);
+      logger.error('%s failed to delete', record.id);

       // Sending an error to the callback function will stop the migration